SciML/JumpProcesses.jl/docs/src/jump_types.md

 A [`MassActionJump`](@ref)s is a specialized representation for a collection of `ConstantRateJump` jumps that can each be interpreted as a standard mass action reaction.
-For systems comprised of many mass action reactions, using the `MassActionJump` type will offer improved performance comnpared to using multiple `ConstantRateJump`s.
+For systems comprised of many mass action reactions, using the `MassActionJump` type will offer improved performance compared to using multiple `ConstantRateJump`s.
 Note, only one `MassActionJump` should be defined per [`JumpProblem`](@ref); it is then responsible for handling all mass action reaction type jumps.
 For systems with both mass action jumps and non-mass action